kyma-project/website/content/blog-posts/2019-04-23-release-notes-1.0/index.md

   - "/blog/release-notes-10"
 ---

-Althouh the 1.0 release may not be abundant in new features, they surely add value to your everyday Kyma experience.
+The 1.0 release may not be abundant in new features, but it surely adds value to your everyday Kyma experience.

 <!-- overview -->